dicarlomtz/books-be/README.md

 5. Make sure you are selecting the correct environment
 6. If you want to create some test data at once, run the seeder: `./vendor/bin/sail artisan db:seed`
 7. To run tests: `./vendor/bin/sail artisan test --coverage --env=testing`

+# Frontent implementation

+This project can be used along [this](https://github.com/dicarlomtz/book-fe) cliend-side implementation

+1. Ensure your cliend-side app is running on localhost and port 5173, if not, please change ALLOWED_HOST and SANCTUM_STATEFUL_DOMAINS in .env file to the ones you are using.